-Shoreditch remains one of the most popular boroughs in East London for residential property.
+Shoreditch property remains one of the most popular in East London.
 The average property price is now slightly above the average sold price across London, thanks largely to growth over the last two years.
 Shoreditch’s popularity makes it more expensive than nearby Hoxton and Haggerston.

 The Shoreditch rental market is also doing better than the London average.
 The average weekly rent sits above the London average and are some of the highest in the region currently, with the borough commanding a higher average rental price than Spitalfields, Barbican, Whitechapel, Bethnal Green and Islington.

 Rental Yields Look Set to Further Increase